kcncell/DeepLearning_BreastCancer_Beginner/README.md

-# DeepLearning in Chemistry & Biochemistry
+# DeepLearning for Breast cancer dataset
- In this repository you will find several Deep Learning project in Chemistry and Biochemistry